 That top 25 incorporates a wide array of universities.
 While they have much in common, there are also differences.
-For that reason, some of the analysis addresses sub-groupings containing universities of similar focus (and, because PSE in Québec displays marked differences) even geography.
-These sub-groups are as follows:
+The most comparable grouping is the self-styled “U 15”.

 For those whose universities do not feature in the analysis on this site, all is not lost.
 Many of the issues appear to be quite common, and it is likely that they will apply to schools right across the size spectrum.
 The degree to which this is true for your school can be determined by going through the same process that I used – pulling data from the sources I accessed, and conducting your own analysis.